yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Tables

 ### Weather
 If the "**Extreme**" weather result is rolled twice in a row, the weather turns to "**Catastrophic**".
-A summer squall becomes a hurricane, a fall storm floods the valleys, etc.
+A squall becomes a hurricane, a storm floods the valley, etc.

 |        |            |            |            |            |
 | :----: | :--------: | :--------: | :--------: | :--------: |